 Vitamin D is used for insulin protection.
 Supplementation has been shown to increase the chances of a healthy pregnancy and baby in women with gestational diabetes.
 Vitamin D can be found in fatty fish, like tuna, mackerel and salmon.
 It is also high in proteins such as eggs.
 A breakfast consisting of poached eggs and smoked salmon can be extremely beneficial.
 It will not only be an indulgent, tasty morning treat but it will be packed with nutrients such as Vitamin D as well.
 Or, if you are vegetarian, why not pop to a bakery such as Bakesmiths in Bristol?
 Here, you can purchase one of their homemade in-house sourdough loaves, and team it with roasted tomatoes and eggs.

 Vitamins B, C, D and K and minerals zinc, chromium and magnesium all play a vital role in glucose management.
 Be sure to include foods from the micronutrients table since they are excellent sources of these vitamins and minerals.

 This amazing spice can control blood glucose levels in the same way metformin can (medication is given to control blood sugar).
 You can take cinnamon as a supplement or add it to your food daily.
-Why not try this cinnamon, turmeric and ginger tea, and get a whole host of other health benefits at the same time.
-Or, try a cinnamon and turmeric latte, a warming, nutritious alternative to caffeine – but bursting with nutritional benefits!
+Why not try this cinnamon, turmeric and ginger tea, and get a whole host of other health benefits at the same time?
+Or, try a cinnamon and turmeric latte.
+This warming and nutritious drink is a great alternative to caffeine – one that is bursting with nutritional benefits!